|Page 1 of 2|

 These situations often appear when people rent a pair of ski boots that have been worn by many other and therefore do not have the right boot fit.
 That is (of course) not a scenario you want to be played out on your skiing holiday.
 You want to bring a pair of ski boots that you are confident in and gives you the right boot fit from day one.

 The outer part of a ski boot consists of a hard plastic shell and it is therefore important that the inner boot provides good fit and comfort.
-When boiled down, the ski boots have three jobs to do: They should be comfortable to wear and at the same time keep your feet warm.
-In addition, they must be able to transfer your power and movements down to the skis.
+When boiled down, the ski boots have three jobs to do: they should be comfortable to wear and at the same time keep your feet warm; in addition, they must be able to transfer your power and movements to the skis.

-Men's ski boots in high quality will have a good fit from the beginning, but they will also adapt to the feet over time to provide an even better fit.
+High-quality men's ski boots will have a good fit from the beginning, but they will also adapt to the feet over time to provide an even better fit.
 We have a wide assortment of men's ski boots from brands like Salomon, Nordica, Alpina and much more.
-Go check it out for yourself.
+Check them out and pick your favorite pair.

-Alpine ski boots usually have a number written on the side i.e. 90 or 110.
+Alpine ski boots usually have a number written on the side, i.e. 90 or 110.
 This number is showing the flex of the boot.
 The flex is the way the stiffness of the boot is displayed.
-The higher the number is the more technical skills will be required from the boot.
-If you are at a beginner level we recommend that you choose a low flex number, that will give you a boot that is more forgiving of mistakes.
+The higher the number is, the more technical skills will be needed.
+If you are a beginner, we recommend that you choose a low flex number to have a boot that is more forgiving of mistakes.